Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 - For more information about the minimum requirements, refer to [Prerequisites](https://developer.docs.protegrity.com/docs/install/deved_prereq/).
 - Optional: If the Developer Edition is already installed, then complete the following tasks:
     - Back up any customized files.
-    - Stop any Developer Edition containers that are running using the `docker compose` command.
+    - Stop any Developer Edition containers that are running using the `docker compose down --remove-orphans` command.
     - Remove the `protegrity-developer-python` module using the `pip uninstall protegrity-developer-python` command.

 Linux and Windows users can proceed to [Preparing the system](#preparing-the-system).